mstksg/inCode/copy/entries/type-levels.md

 So, a `Sorted n a` is either `SSingle (x :: Entry n a)`, where the single item is a value of priority `n`, or `SCons x xs`, where `x` has priority `n` and `xs :: Sorted m a`, where `n <= m`.
 In our previous inductive `Nat`, you could imagine this as `SSCons :: SNat m -> LTE n m -> Entry n a -> Sorted m a -> Sorted n a`, but here we will use GHC's built-in `<=` typeclass-based witness of less-than-or-equal-to-ness.

 And this works!
 You should be able to write:

 ```haskell
 Entry @1 'a' `SCons` Entry @2 'b' `SCons` SSingle (Entry @4 'c')
 ```

-And that would be a valid list where the priorities are all sorted from lowest to highest.
+This creates a valid list where the priorities are all sorted from lowest to highest.
 You can now pop using pattern matching, which gives you the lowest element *by construction*.
 If you match on `SCons x xs`, you *know* that no entry in `xs` has a priority lower than `x`.
 Note that creating something out-of-order like the following would be a compiler error:

 ```haskell